In 2021, tuition for full-time Kansas Wesleyan University students was $31,950 a year.

-Kansas Wesleyan University is a private, religious institution, which means it has the same tuition for residents of Kansas as it does for students who live in other states.
+Kansas Wesleyan University is a private, religious institution, so it has the same tuition for residents of Kansas as it does for students who live in other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to confirm your state's rules for in-state tuition.
+Choosing a school where you are eligible for in-state tuition can save on the total cost of attending college.
+Be sure to check your state's criteria for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on where you live.

 Tuition at Kansas Wesleyan University is the same for all students.